 Cornwall County Council

 The elected County Councillor for this electoral division is Helen Hawkins, Liberal Democrat, first elected to represent this ward (called the St Buryan Ward) in 2017: firstname.lastname@example.org.
 The St Buryan ward also includes Sennen, St Levan, St Buryan, Lamorna, Sancreed, and Newbridge.
-Concerns about use of council funds and resources can be raised with council executives and Cabinet members.

 The National Trust